-I’m just going to go ahead and say it: School reform is a civil rights issue, and it’s one that we can’t be moderate about.
+I’m just going to go ahead and say it.
+Education is a civil rights issue, and it’s one that we can’t be moderate about.
 Sorry, not sorry.

 I’m referring here to a group of people that Dr. Martin Luther King Jr. liked to talk about: the “moderates.”